dhruvkb/resume/README.md

 developer and technical writer among many other things, based on the time of day and the phase of the moon.

-These here are my résumés and the
+These here are my cover-letter and résumés and the
 <img src="readme_assets/latex.png" height="16">
 files that I use to generate them.